 Full Sail Brewing Company in Hood River, Oregon made a name for itself with the Session Premium Lager a decade ago.
-“Session Premium lager is an extremely tasty import-style lager, like the kind Full Sail Session Lager Beer Connoisseurof beer made back in the pre-Prohibition days,” says the brewery’s website... “plenty of flavor that goes down clean and smooth, we like to call it ‘session-ability.’”
+“Session Premium lager is an extremely tasty import-style lager, like the kind Full Sail Session Lager Beer Connoisseurof beer made back in the pre-Prohibition days,” says the brewery’s website... “plenty of flavor that goes down clean and smooth."

 While most breweries use 6 to 8 gallons of water to produce a single gallon of beer, Full Sail Brewing has knocked their usage to only 2.5 meaning they're conserving up to 4.1 million gallons of water a year.
 They are also very proud of the fact that their brews are made from only four natural ingredients; water, malt, hops and yeast.